 Contributions and donations to support local events, activities and displays

 What we do

 Liaise with our MP, local borough councillors and county councillors on a variety of local issues, for example, planning, road and traffic problems, the serious flooding and drainage problems endemic in Burpham and protection of amenities.

 Write letters of objection to contentious planning applications, which may include organising and collating surveys on behalf of our members.

 Attend a variety of briefing meetings on matters that affect Burpham.

 Organise speakers for our public meetings.
 Recent past speakers include our MP, the Leader of GBC and the Lead Members for Development and the Environment, SCC Councillors, our local police team, the National Trust lengthsman responsible for the canal between Guildford and Burpham (he also leads our regular July walk through the Riverside Nature Reserve), and a church representative outlining proposals to commemorate 1914 – 2014.

-After many years as BCA secretary, Liz Critchfield will be retiring from the committee at our 2020 AGM.
+After many years as BCA secretary, Liz Critchfield retired from the committee at our 2020 AGM.
 If you have a spare few hours every week and would like to help our community then we'd love to hear from you!
-Contact Liz for more information.
+Contact us or more information.